 MS is a progressive neurological disease in which the body loses the ability to transmit messages along central nervous system nerve cells, leading to a loss of muscle control, paralysis, and, in some cases, death.
 According to the National Multiple Sclerosis Society, currently, more than 2.1 million people worldwide (approximately 400,000 patients in the U.S.), mainly young adults aged 20-50, are afflicted with MS and approximately 70% of MS patients are women.

 Relapsing-remitting MS is the most common disease course at the time of diagnosis according to the National Multiple Sclerosis Society.
 Approximately, 85% of people with MS are initially diagnosed with the relapsing-remitting form, compared to 10-15% with progressive forms.
-Annual worldwide sales of current MS therapies are estimated at $14.1 million.
+Annual worldwide sales of current MS therapies are estimated at $14.1 billion.

 Cognitive dysfunction affects approximately 50% of MS patients according to the National Multiple Sclerosis Society.